What if I told you that you could earn money just by sharing a link?

 Apart from your interest, there are a few other things that you need to keep in mind while deciding on a niche.
 They are-

 Here is an amazing analysis from “influencermarketinghub.com“.
-They have shown the affiliate commission rates broken down based on niches/categories.
+They have shown that the affiliate commission rates are broken down based on niches/categories.

 To begin with, we recommend you go through our blog, where we have listed some of the best niches to start with in affiliate marketing.